Skip to main content

 No, the 9005 and 9006 have different base designs and cannot be swapped.
 Using the wrong bulb can damage the socket or produce incorrect beam patterns.
 Make sure you purchase the exact size listed for each position on your vehicle.

 The 9005 and 9006 differ in base type, socket design, and typical application.
-The 9005 is commonly used for headlights, while the 9006 is typically found in the headlight position.
+The 9005 is commonly used for High Beam and Daytime Running, while the 9006 is typically found in the Low Beam and Fog Light position.

 In standard halogen form, brightness depends on the specific bulb's rated wattage rather than just the size designation.
 Both 9005 and 9006 are available in halogen, LED, and HID versions.
 LED upgrades for either size typically produce 200-300% more light than the stock halogen.
 The key is choosing a quality LED kit in the correct size for your socket.